Next-Generation Reservoir Computing for Dynamical Inference: Examples

 \subsubsection{Lorenz system}

 We consider the equations

 with the standard parameters $\sigma = 10, \rho = 28, \beta = 8/3$~\cite{lorenz1963deterministic}.

 Figure~\ref{figtraj} shows the true Lorenz trajectory (test data) alongside the trajectory generated by the reservoir model using iterative one-step predictions.
-As expected for a chaotic system, the two trajectories diverge after some time, where small differences amplify exponentially in time.
-The divergence occurs on a timescale comparable to the Lyapunov time due to the finite accuracy of our one-step predictor.
+As expected for a chaotic system, the two trajectories diverge from each other after some time, where small differences amplify exponentially in time.
+This divergence occurs on a timescale comparable to the Lyapunov time due to the finite accuracy of our one-step predictor.

 Figure~\ref{figattr} compares the true Lorenz attractor obtained via numerical integration of Eqs.~\eqref{lorenz} with the one reconstructed from the reservoir model using delay embedding.
 The reconstruction produces a good match.